ABOUT US > Center Partners and Collaborative Work

 - Invite public officials to present data, updates on current policy, and proposals for policy change;

-- Identify issues where additional research is necessary and engage law students in research; and
+- Identify issues where additional research is necessary and engage in research; and

 - Conduct and cooperate in professional education and public awareness efforts.

-Center Partners meetings includes attendance by elder law attorneys, county attorneys, adult protection staff, domestic and sexual violence programs, medical and educational institutions, State agencies, criminal justice advocates, other non-profit associations and more.
+Center Partners' events include attendance by elder law attorneys, county attorneys, adult protection staff, domestic and sexual violence programs, medical and educational institutions, state agencies, criminal justice advocates, other non-profit associations and more.

-For more information about the Center Partners group, please email us.
+For more information about Center Partners' events, please email us.

 One key element to fulfilling the mission of the Center is the work done by the Center Partner working groups.
-The groups are established based on need and generally exist for one-two years.
+The groups are established based on need and generally exist for one to two years.